Q. How does spamgourmet stop spam?

 Any mail arriving at your Hotmail account from Spamgourmet should now actually arrive in your inbox.
 (Thanks Peter!!!)

 Q. I'm using a Gmail account as my protected (forwarding) address.
-Nothing happens when I send a test message from my Gmail account to a disposable address -- that is, I see the message I sent, but I don't get anything back via the disposable address.
+Nothing happens when I send a test message from my Gmail account to a spamgourmet address -- that is, I see the message I sent, but I don't get anything back via the spamgourmet address.
 What's going on?

 Q. I can't stay logged in!
 When I switch from no-brainer to advanced mode or try to do anything, the system says I'm not logged in even though I just did!
 What gives?

 A. Check your cookie settings -- spamgourmet uses a "session cookie" (the kind that is *not* stored on your computer) to track your log-in state.
 Make sure that the spamgourmet site is allowed to set a session cookie in your browser.
 Some newer browsers (IE?) appear to disallow this by default.
 Another possibility is that you are behind a caching proxy that is preventing your login from taking place.
 One way to get around this problem is to switch to "secure" mode.